ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian-Ubuntu/HOWTO Install and Configure a Shibboleth IdP v3.4.x on Debian-Ubuntu Linux with Apache2 + Jetty9.md

         **Pay attention on `<DataConnector id="myStoredId"` when you use the Stored Mode (database) to manage your persistentIDs.
 You have to put the right bean ID into `<BeanManagedConnection>` or IdP will not work.
 You have to put there the ID of the `BasicDataSource` bean**

-2. Restart Jetty to apply changes:
+2. Restart IdP to apply the changes:
-   * `systemctl restart jetty.service`
+   * `touch /opt/jetty/webapps/idp.xml`

 3. Check to be able to retrieve transient NameID for an user:
    * `export JAVA_HOME=/usr/lib/jvm/default-java`